oroinc/documentation/user_guide/intro_log_in_and_edit_profile.rst

 .. caution::

     It is strictly recommended to change your password immediately after the first login.
-You can learn how to do it in the :ref:Changing Your Password section `<user-guide-getting-started-profile-password>` below.
+You can learn how to do it in the :ref:Changing Your Password section :ref:`<user-guide-getting-started-profile-password>` below.

 If you have forgotten the credentials, click the *"Forgot your password?"* link and follow the wizard to restore them.

-Log In Using Your Google Credentials
+Log in Using Your Google Credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If the Google Single Sign-On capability has been enabled for your organization, you will see the *"login using google"*